therealtimex/aci/README.md

 ├── hooks
 │   └── use-mobile.tsx
 └── lib
-    ├── api          (functions for interacting with the Aipolabs backend API) ├── types        (types of the Aipolabs backend API response) └── utils.ts
+│   ├── api          (functions for interacting with the Aipolabs backend API) │   ├── types        (types of the Aipolabs backend API response) │   └── utils.ts
+└── __test__ (test files, the structure of this folder should be the same as the structure of the src/app folder)
+    ├── apps
+    ├── linked-accounts
+    ├── project-setting
+    └── ...
 ```

 ## Conventions